Learner First Model Part 10

 By mapping your automation to your learner pathway, you can guarantee that you’ve covered every aspect of your training process when it comes to automation.

-Data clarity is vital to consider before scaling your training.
+Data hygiene is vital to consider before scaling your training.
 If you’re currently missing any data when it comes to tracking and analyzing your training, then your gaps in data will be magnified by tenfold when you scale.

 Spend some time going through your data and identifying any gaps.